Suffolk County, Massachusetts

 Suffolk County was founded on May 10, 1643 as one of four original counties created in the Massachusetts Bay Colony. .
 The county was named for the English county of Suffolk.

-Currently the Suffolk County Seat is situated in Boston and the county government was abolished on July 1, 1999
+The County Seat is located in Boston and the county government was abolished on July 1, 1999

-Cities and towns situated in Suffolk County are made up of Allston, Boston, Brighton, Charlestown, Chelsea, Dorchester, East Boston, Grove Hall, Hyde Park, Jamaica Plain, Mattapan, Revere, Roslindale, Roxbury, South Boston, West Roxbury, Winthrop.
+Cities and towns located in the County include Allston, Boston, Brighton, Charlestown, Chelsea, Dorchester, East Boston, Grove Hall, Hyde Park, Jamaica Plain, Mattapan, Revere, Roslindale, Roxbury, South Boston, West Roxbury, Winthrop.